neuralvis/elpa-mirror/melpa/isearch+-readme.txt

    updated option value is NOT SAVED, however.
 If you want to save your additions to it for future Emacs sessions then use `M-x customize-option isearchp-filter-predicates-alist'.

+   You can use command `isearchp-reset-filter-preds-alist' (not bound) to reset the filter predicates available for completion to those in option `isearchp-filter-predicates-alist'.
+A prefix arg with `C-z 0' also resets this, along with resetting to the unadvised value of `isearch-filter-predicate'.

    If option `isearchp-lazy-dim-filter-failures-flag' is non-`nil' then search hits that are skipped because they are removed by